 Oxycodone and Pregnancy

-Additionally, babies born to pregnant parents taking opioids are at a greater risk of experiencing opioid withdrawal, or neonatal abstinence syndrome, at birth.
+Additionally, babies born to mothers who are taking opioids are at a greater risk of experiencing opioid withdrawal, or neonatal abstinence syndrome, at birth.
 Neonatal abstinence syndrome refers to a postnatal withdrawal experience, as the infant detoxes from opioids after birth.5

 Symptoms of neonatal abstinence syndrome range from mild to severe and may include:5